 Guidance note on the impact on exempt European lawyers of the Government's Statutory Instrument on the basis of a 'no deal' EU exit scenario

-This Guidance does not form part of the SRA Handbook.
+This Guidance does not form part of the SRA Standards and Regulations.
 It is intended to explain some of the implications of a ‘no-deal’ EU exit on exempt European lawyers and firms they are involved in, should this happen.

 Who is this guidance for?